microsoft/verona/docs/internal/expressions.md

 As detailed above, arithmetic in Verona is implemented as function calls on numeric types and operands.
 This means developers can extend the functionality of arithmetic to the existing types or their own new types naturally.
-But it also means every addition or subtraction is converted to a call on objects, which could potentially be many orders of magnitude slower than standard hardware operations.
+But it also means that every addition or subtraction could end up as call on objects, which could potentially be many orders of magnitude slower than standard hardware operations.

 But Verona's arithmetic is often as fast as calling the right hardware instructions.